ubclaunchpad/LP-website/src/docs/recruitment/overview.md

 - Returning members: will be sent an email with the project they will be working on
 - Accepted applications:
-  - for interview-based applications: an email with next steps will be sent out
+  - For interview-based applications: an email with next steps will be sent out
   - Otherwise: an acceptance email will await your confirmation
 - Rejected applications: will be notified as soon as possible via email